 How to Educate Your Employees on HSAs

-- Earns interest and can be invested
+- earns interest and often can be invested in mutual funds

-- Can be used as a savings vehicle
+- can be used as a savings vehicle

 We spoke with Greg Fierle, an American Fidelity sales manager about why this shift towards a financial account can be confusing for employees.